SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/How_to_build_a_seed_marketplace_with_celo_and_javascript.md

     </div>
 ```

-The div has the class alert that you will later select in your JS code.
-The span element has the id notification, that you will use to insert the text that you want to display.
+The div has the class `alert alert-warning` which will make text appear in an alert box.
+The span element has the id notification, that you will use to select the div and insert the text that you want to display in our Javascript code.

 Up next is the navigation bar which is used to show our app name and the amount of cUSD we currently have.
 The amount of cUSD we be dynamic as the main data will be gotten from our javascript file.